U.S. Federal Policy Tracker

 - The underlying case will still play out to determine the legality of the orders.
 The appeals court move simply enables the Administration to administer the orders while the litigation transpires.

-- This lawsuit was brought by several higher education organizations, other industry groups, and the city of Baltimore against several government agencies, including the U.S. Department of Education, over the order.
+- Lawsuits were brought by several higher education organizations, other industry groups, and the city of Baltimore against several government agencies, including the U.S. Department of Education, over the order.

 - The plaintiffs include the National Association of Diversity Officers in Higher Education and the American Association of University Professors.